Anthony Benezet: Biography

 In 1755, Benezet left the Friends' English School to set up his own school, the first public girls' school on the American continent.
 His students included daughters from prominent families, such as Deborah Norris and Sally Wister.

 In 1770, he founded the Negro School at Philadelphia for black children.
 There was a growing free black community in Philadelphia, which increased after the state abolished slavery.
 Abolitionist sympathizers, such as Abigail Hopper Gibbons, continued to teach at Benezet's Negro School in the years before the American Civil War.

 In 1775, he helped found the first anti-slavery society, the Society for the Relief of Free Negroes Unlawfully Held in Bondage.
 Eight years later in 1783, Benezet wrote a letter to Charlotte of Mecklenburg-Strelitz discussing "the cruelty of slavery and his opposition to the slave trade."
 After Benezet's death, Benjamin Franklin and Dr. Benjamin Rush reconstituted this association as the Pennsylvania Society for Promoting the Abolition of Slavery.

+Benezet was known for his kindness to animals such as feeding rats in his garden.
+He was once offered chicken for dinner which he replied "What, would you have me eat my neighbors?".
+Benezet and his wife were alleged to be vegetarians but according to Jacob Lindley, a Quaker minister who dined with Benezet and his wife, they ate corn beef, cabbage and potatoes.
+Benezet was a teetotaller and supported the temperance movement.
+He authored a pamphlet in 1774, The Mighty Destroyer Displayed which influenced Benjamin Rush, an early temperance advocate.

 Legacy

+The first anti-slavery newspaper article in the United States was published on March 8, 1775, in the Pennsylvania Journal and Weekly Advertiser, a newspaper based in Philadelphia.
+The article, titled "The Slavery of Negroes in America," was written by the Quaker writer and abolitionist Anthony Benezet, and it called for the abolition of slavery in all the colonies and the end of the slave trade worldwide.